tukasa0001/TownOfHost/README-EN.md

 ## Japanese Role Name

-By activating, the job title can be displayed in Japanese.
+By activating, the Role name can be displayed in Japanese.
 If the client language is English, this setting is meaningless unless `Force Japanese` is enabled.

 ## Credits